 subdomain.yourdomain.com.
 IN CNAME yourblog.wordpress.com.

-- After you have made your purchase, go to Store -> Domains, select the radio button next to your custom domain, and click the Update Primary Domain button.
+- After you have made your purchase, go to My Domains, select the radio button next to your custom domain, and click the Update Primary Domain button.

-Adding a Subdomain if your Domain is Mapped to WordPress.com
+Adding a Subdomain if your Domain is Registered Elsewhere and Mapped to WordPress.com

 - Register a new WordPress.com blog (e.g. kittens.wordpress.com) which will hold the content at kittens.mycat.com.
 Be sure to do this while logged in as the same user that owns the primary domain.

 - Once the new blog has been created, while still in your kittens.wordpress.com Dashboard, map your new subdomain directly through WordPress.com.
 So in this example, you would purchase domain mapping for kittens.mycat.com.

 - Be sure to set your new subdomain kittens.mycat.com as your primary domain in My Domains in your kittens.wordpress.com Dashboard.

 - Note: if your domain is already registered with WordPress.com or mapped to a WordPress.com blog, you do not need to add any kind of CNAME record.

 What if you want that subdomain to point to an outside site (one that’s not on WordPress.com)?
 You can do that by adding the A or CNAME record for the subdomain using the instructions below.

 Pointing a subdomain of a domain registered with WordPress.com to an outside website